gemstone/expressions/docs/README.md

 # Expressions
 ### GPA Gemstone Library

-The Gemstone Threading Library organizes all Gemstone functionality related to expressions and expression parsing.
+The Gemstone Expressions Library organizes all Gemstone functionality related to expressions and expression parsing.

 This library includes helpful expression related classes like the following: